ghesio/design-pattern/README.md

 <a name="bridge"></a>
 ## Bridge pattern [\^](#index)
+### Description
+Bridge is a structural design pattern that lets you split a large class or a set of closely related classes into two separate hierarchies—abstraction and implementation—which can be developed independently of each other.
 ### The problem

 In your application lives a `Shape` interface which is implemented by a couple of shapes like `Square` and `Circle`.
 Say you need to draw red and blue circle.
 One approach would be to create a `BlueCircle` and a `RedCircle`.